Im Soo-hyang

-Lim Soo-hyang (Korean: 임수향; born April 19, 1990) is a South Korean actress.
+Im Soo-hyang (Korean: 임수향; born April 19, 1990) is a South Korean actress.
 She rose to fame playing leading roles in the television series New Tales of Gisaeng (2011) and Inspiring Generation (2014).
 After a series of supporting roles, she gained wide recognition for her performances in the campus romance My ID is Gangnam Beauty (2018) and the smash-hit mystery drama Graceful Family (2019).
 She then starred in When I Was the Most Beautiful (2020), Woori the Virgin (2022), and Doctor Lawyer (2022).

 Career

 2011–2017: New Tales of Gisaeng and diverse roles

 After making a bit-part appearance in the 2009 film 4th Period Mystery while she was still a student at Chung-Ang University, Im landed her breakthrough role when she was cast as Dan Sa-ran, a prideful, lower-middle class dancer, in the 2011 popular television series New Tales of Gisaeng.
 Cast alongside Sung Hoon and Han Hye-rin, the series explored the premise that the gisaeng, the Korean equivalent of a geisha or courtesan, still existed in modern-day Korea.
 Im was nominated for several newcomer awards for her performance and won the SBS Drama Award for Best New Star and the Korea Drama Award for Best New Actress.
 That same year, she had a prominent supporting role in Paradise Ranch and made a cameo appearance in Salamander Guru and The Shadows.